AhmedHanafy725/zrunner/README.md

 # ZRunner

-It's a testing framework and a runner.
+It's a testing framework and test runner.

 ## Installation